GeoscienceAustralia/anuga_core/docs/source/background.rst

 drive the system such as rainfall, abstraction of water,  erosion, culverts See section :doc:`operators` for details of operators available in ANUGA.

-The built-in mesh generator, called :code:`graphical_mesh_generator`, allows the user to set up the geometry of the problem interactively and to identify boundary segments and regions using symbolic tags.
+The built-in mesh generator, called :code:`graphical_mesh_generator`, or the procedure :code:`anuga.create_domain_from_regions` allows the user to set up the geometry of the problem and to identify boundary segments and regions using symbolic tags.
 These tags may then be used to set the actual boundary conditions and attributes for different regions (e.g. the Manning friction coefficient) for each simulation.